Kazi M. Badruddoza: Kazi Guava

 In 1984, in a survey conducted by the Institute of Nutrition and Food Science under Dhaka University. it was found that 93% people in the country suffered severe Vitamin C deficiency.
 Kazi Guava or commonly known locally as Kazi Peyara (Psidium Guajava) was introduced in 1985 by Bangladesh Agriculture Research Institute and named after Kazi Badruddoza, for his leadership in meticulous plant breeding techniques between local and Thai varieties to introduce a large and inexpensive, crispy genetic variant, rich in Vitamin C (200 mg in 10 g edible part of Kazi Guava).
 Today, Kazi Guava is cultivated widely everywhere in the nation and profitable to farmers in multiple regions in the nation studied by Bangladesh Agriculture Research Institute.

 Amrapali Mango

 Due to Bangladesh's pre-occupation with cereal crop shortage, research on fruits and vegetables was neglected in the seventies and eighties.
 Badruddoza is credited with establishing, under supervision of the Bangladesh Agriculture Research Institute, the Horticulture Research Center, the Tuber Crops Research Center and the Spice Research Center.
-This led to significant growth of multiple vegetable varieties and disease resistant potato strains in a post war nation, making steady progress from the country's starving picture on the world stage toward nutritional self-sufficiency.
+This led to significant growth of multiple vegetable varieties and disease resistant potato strains in a post war nation, contributing to growth in vegetable varieties and disease-resistant potato strains in the country.

 To facilitate horticultural hybridization, Badruddoza introduced germplasm of the Amrapali mango with the help of an Indian agronomist Dr Rajan Dey, making this variety a widely available and popular genetic variant.